 Use of classification

-The consignor must use the following classifications:
+The consignor must use:

 - for substances included in Class 1, Explosives, the classification determined in accordance with the Explosives Act